-Eben had originally sewn/built the lee cloths for me as a place to trap the kids when I needed kid-free hands, or just a little peace.
+Eben had originally sewn/built the lee cloths for me as a place to trap the kids when I needed kid-free hands.
+Or when I just needed a little peace.
 He built them tall enough that our girls could not scale them, and used a strong enough bar that if they were to hang off of them the bar wouldn’t snap in half and cause some other weird injury.
 They were great for this purpose, until Arias was old enough to figure out how to undo the latches.
 But at that point, she was obviously too old and smart to keep contained!

 Instead of a playpen (aka baby prison) our lee clothes now just serve the purpose of giving us adults a good nights sleep knowing that our girls cannot slide out of bed and use the door frame as a landing pad.
 In my mind that is totally worth it.

 –The purple stool, the best ten dollars ever spent.
-Having our minis running around the boat at such a young age meant that they were just too darn short to be able to safely climb up on anything.
-That may seem comforting, but oh no, it’s quite the opposite.
-Instead of just giving up on something because it was height-challenging they would instead find dangerous ways to climb up.
-They would turn into free-climbers and use every ledge that their tiny toes could push off of to try and ascend things like our couch or their bed.
+Having our minis running around the boat at such a young age meant that they were too darn short to be able to safely climb up on anything.
+That may seem comforting, but oh no. It’s quite the opposite.
+Instead of just giving up on something because it was height-challenging, instead they’d find dangerous ways to climb up.
+They would turn into free-climbers and use every ledge that their tiny toes could push-off of to try to ascend things like our couch or their bed.
 Not always to their success.

 -Trying to teach a toddler to keep their food on their plate rather than all over the settee is like trying to teach a drooly pooch to keep his slobber to himself.
 No matter what, you end up with dirty marks all over your beautiful cushions.
-So no point getting your panties in a knot over it, just find a solution.
-Not one that involves you constantly nagging your kids to sit still.
+So no point getting our panties in a knot over it, we found a solution.

 Not just the curtains have saved our sleeping routine.
 We also found this marvellous, battery operated, clock.
 The OK TO WAKE.
 The parents set a time on the clock when it is ok for the kids to get up, and when that time rolls around the clock lights up green.
 No alarms that may wake them up in case they felt the need to sleep in one morning.
 But also no confusion of reading numbers (time) with groggy eyes.
 If they open their eyes and the clock is green they can get up, if not, not a peep, back to sleep.
 It has made much happier parents of us.

 But I like having a clean boat, so to be able to have a kid-boat full of toys and still have it looking clean I have found that the key is BINS, BINS, BINS.
 The girls have 8 storage bins that each have different types of toys in them.
 They also have 3 loose bins to keep all of their reading books, and school books.
-The bins help me keep my crazy contained and help the kids keep their messes contained.
+The bins help the kids keep their messes contained.

 These few simple modifications have made it so our daughters were able to live their salty lives without having a helicopter mom around.
 It gave them a sense of freedom, and gave us a lot more laid back perspective on parenting.
 Keep em safe and set em free.